samuelba/google-chat-standup-bot/README.md

 # Google Chat Standup Bot

-This is a Google Chat bot to ask the users the three standup questions.
+This is a Google Chat bot for Google Workspace to ask the users the ~~three~~ defined standup questions.
-After the questions have been answered, the bot will publish the answers to the group chat of the team.
+After the questions have been answered, the bot will publish the answers as a card to the group chat of the team.
 The standup questions can be either triggered automatically by a user configurable schedule, or manually by the user.

+**Features**

+* Supports different teams
+* Bot publishes the standup answers to the team room
+* Users can configure their own schedules, at which days and time they want to get a standup notification
+* The questions are configurable per team
+* The user can redo the standup questions, and the answers card will be updated in the team room

 ![Screenshots](images/screenshots.png)